Montana Hourly Paycheck Calculator

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Montana state withholding applies either way.
-Enter amounts separately to compare methods.
+Employers may use flat or aggregate federal method; Montana state withholding applies.
+Enter separately to compare.

 Yes.
-Multiply typical weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency and deductions to view an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, and run the estimate with pay frequency and deductions.

 State Salary Employee Calculators